BinaryElement/ChromaToggleOld/Powerups.md

 * InitialUses
   * How many uses the player is granted.
   * Use a whole number.
+* AudioFile
+  * The audio file used for the nuke's sound effect
+* AudioDuck
+  * If true, the nuke will silence the song briefly

 ## ShieldPowerup
 *ShieldPowerup is the internal ID, the actual powerup is known as God Saber*